CraigThomasson/project-one-repo/README.md

 <br>

 ## Goals
-The goal was to create site that will increase the online presence of the audiobook narrator and increase the amount of potential work they are offered.
-The site needs to clearly state what service is offered with clear example of the quality of the product.
+The goal was to create a site that will increase the online presence of the audiobook narrator, and increase the amount of potential work they are offered.
+The site needs to clearly state what service is offered, with a clear example of the quality of the product.
 At the same time, it should make it quick and easy to contact the narrator and request work.

-##### To achieve these goal’s I will need to:
+##### To achieve these goals I will need to:
-* Create a web site with good searchability
+* Create a website with good searchability
 * Have playable examples of work that is easy to access
-* Ensure the contacts section is clear and easy to find.
+* Ensure the contacts section is clear and easy to find
-* Create a UX design that is intuitive to use and flows well.
+* Create a UX design that is intuitive to use and flows well
-The users will:
+* The users will:
     * Be looking to hire an audiobook narrator:
     * Be able to quickly navigate to sample work and the contact section
     * Have a clear understanding of the services offered.

 ## wire frames for original concept